-Continuation of Housing Assistance Payments [24 CFR 983.258 and Notice PIH 2012-32, REV-3]
+Continuation of Housing Assistance Payments [24 CFR 983.258 and Notice PIH 2019-23]

 Current residents living in the property prior to conversion are placed on and remain under the HAP contract when TTP equals or exceeds gross rent.
 In this case, until such time as the family's TTP falls below the gross rent, the family will pay the owner the lesser of their TTP minus the utility allowance or any applicable maximum rent under the LIHTC program.
 The family will continue to pay this amount until/if circumstances change and HAP is paid on their behalf.
 In other words, assistance may subsequently be reinstated if the tenant becomes eligible for assistance.
 In such cases, the resident is still considered a program participant.
 All of the family obligations and protections under RAD and standard PBV apply to the resident.
 Likewise, all requirements with respect to the unit, such as compliance with the HQS requirements, apply as long as the unit is under HAP contract.
+Any non-RAD PBV units located in the same project are also subject to these requirements.